-Only specialized lawyers can counteract the presentation of surveillance evidence, as we said a moment ago, this usually produces confusion in any inexperienced person.
-However, the credibility of the client is also key to ensure that the surveillance evidence won’t be effective in the case.
+Only specialized lawyers like those at Avrek Law can counteract the presentation of surveillance evidence, as we said a moment ago, this usually produces confusion in any inexperienced person.
+However, the credibility of the client is also key to ensure that the insurance company surveillance tactics won’t be effective in the case.
 In other words, the lawyer in charge of the case must make sure that the client has told him the truth in its entirety.

-1. Analyze the evidence with your client in depth
+Analyze the personal injury evidence with your client in depth

 Again, we reiterate that it is important that the client tells you the whole truth and does not exclude the smallest detail, as in that way you can formulate a more effective defense against the surveillance evidence and increase the chances of winning the case.

-2. Request a copy of the unedited material
+Request a copy of the unedited personal injury surveillance

-Surveillance material is extremely long, as no one knows beforehand when the supervised people will do something unusual, unexpected or suspicious.
+Personal injury evidence surveillance material is extremely long, as no one knows beforehand when supervised people will do something unusual, unexpected or suspicious.
 The insurance companies must cut out the surveillance material, presenting only that part in which the person under surveillance has unusual or suspicious behavior.

-And there is the detail.
-Insurance companies can select only what they can use in their favor and discard everything else they can’t.
+Insurance companies can select only what they can use in their favor and discard everything else they cannot.
 For this reason, you must demand a copy of the material that is not edited.
-It is impossible for the insurance company not to have that material; and if it does not, it would be highly suspect and the credibility of the insurer would be questioned.
+It is impossible for the insurance company not to have that material; and if it does not, it would be highly suspect and the credibility of the insurer should be questioned.

-Every lawyer requires the opinion and advice of an expert, whenever necessary (most of the time).
-And in this case, it is highly convenient to hire an expert in surveillance material, either to corroborate your suspicions regarding the evidence provided by the insurer; to expedite the process of reviewing the evidence; or to get new elements that can give more support to your defense.
+Often, lawyers require the opinion and advice of an expert.
+In this case, it is highly convenient to hire an expert in surveillance material, either to corroborate your suspicions regarding the evidence provided by the insurer; to expedite the process of reviewing the evidence; or to get new elements that can give more support to your defense.

-an expert in surveillance material can examine the dates of each of the recordings; we have seen cases in which there have been discrepancies between the material presented by the insurance company and the unedited material.
+An expert in surveillance evidence can examine the dates of each of the recordings.
+We have seen cases in which there have been discrepancies between the material presented by the insurance company and the unedited material.
 We have also witnessed cases in which the insurance company has shown material with a time record whose scenes do not match those of the unedited material.

-4. Prevent doctors from reviewing the evidence prematurely
+Prevent doctors from reviewing the personal injury evidence prematurely

 Ideally, experts in the medical area must review the material once it has been submitted to the exams previously explained.
 Keep in mind that they are only experts and professionals in his or her area, so they are vulnerable to manipulation through altered evidence.